Walmart rolls back DEI programs after right-wing backlash

 By Nathaniel Meyersohn, CNN

 New York (CNN) — Walmart, the largest private employer in the United States, will curb some diversity, equity and inclusion (DEI) efforts.
-It’s the latest company to backtrack on diversity initiatives in the face of right-wing pressure.
+It’s the latest company to backtrack on diversity initiatives in the face of right-wing pressure, and its decisions will reverberate across corporate America.

 The company said Monday it is ending racial equity training programs for staff and evaluating programs designed to increase supplier diversity.
 Walmart has worked to increase the number of suppliers that are at least 51% owned or managed by a woman, minority, veteran or someone who is LGBTQ in recent years.